josteink/le-godaddy-dns/README.md

 You should now have your certs, and the output should tell you where they are.

+You can put the last section in a script and add as a cronjob to ensure your certificates gets auto-renewed.

 You can optionally inspect that they look like they should

 ````bash